How do I apply to AUS (bachelor’s or master’s degrees)?

 Once you are admitted by Office of Admissions, you will not be able to make changes to your application.
 In such case, applicants need to submit a new application choosing the new intended major.

-Applicants can submit a maximum of three applications in a semester.
+Applicants can submit a maximum of two applications in a semester.

 Can I defer my application?
 How?